Examples

 Make sure that you have a recent version of Docker installed.
 You can, for example, install Docker Desktop for your operating system.

-Cumulocity IoT hosts linux/amd64 Docker containers.
+Cumulocity hosts linux/amd64 Docker containers.
 If you run, for example, a recent Mac with Apple silicon, you need to configure Docker to build linux/amd64 containers:

 $ export DOCKER_DEFAULT_PLATFORM=linux/amd64